 The Viewport Meta Tag Options

-- initial-scale – sets the the initial scaling of the viewport.
+initial-scale – Sets the initial scaling of the viewport.
 The 1.0 value displays an unscaled web page.

-- maximum-scale or minimum-scale – sets the maximum or minimum scaling for the web page.
+minimum-scale – Sets the maximum or minimum scaling for the web page.
 Can get values between 0.25 to 10.0.